drbr/euchreSpace/index.md

 24-point bid.
 48 may be bid only to raise an existing bid of 24.
 Bids may theoretically continue to double in this fashion.

-When one of these bids is made, the partner of the winning bidder lays their hand face-down on the table and does not participate in The Play for that round. **The lone player must take all six tricks to fulfill the bid.**
+After one of these bids is made, the partner of the winning bidder lays their hand face-down on the table and does not participate in The Play for that round. **To fulfill the bid, the lone player must take all six tricks.**

 # The Play